Neocky/Text2McBook/README.md

   Text2McBook
 </h1>

-📚 Convert any textfile to a formatted text for minecraft books to use them as easily as possible ingame.
+📚 Convert any text file to a formatted text for minecraft books to use them as easily as possible ingame.

 ## Issues?
 Found a bug?